AnthonyGKruger/Optimi-learning-technical-assessment/backend/README.md

 ### Installing

-1. Clone the repository
+1. Clone the repository from the root directory
-2. Navigate to the project directory
+2. Navigate to the backend directory
 3. Install the dependencies with `npm install`

 ## Running the server